U.S. Route 93 in Arizona: Mike O'Callaghan–Pat Tillman Memorial Bridge

 In 2005, construction started on a new route across the Colorado River called the Hoover Dam Bypass.
 The new crossing is the Mike O'Callaghan–Pat Tillman Memorial Bridge, the first so-called concrete-steel composite arch bridge built in the United States.
 The bridge is 1900 ft with a 1080 ft main span.
 The roadway is 840 ft above the Colorado River.
 It opened to traffic in 2010.

 The bypass replaced the old section of US 93 that approached and crossed directly over Hoover Dam, which was inadequate by modern standards because there was one narrow lane in each direction, including several hairpin turns, many dangerous curves, and poor sight distances.
 Also, in the wake of the September 11, 2001 attacks, truck traffic over the Hoover Dam had been diverted south to a river crossing near Laughlin, Nevada via State Route 68, State Route 163 in Nevada and US 95, to safeguard the dam from hazardous spills or explosions.
+The northernmost portions of it became part of the Hoover Dam National Landmark.
+The rest is still owned by ADOT but has been closed to vehicular traffic and redesignated as SR 93X.